acbrandao/java/JavaCheckWriter/readme.md

 # JavaCheckWriter

- a simple school example of how to convert
+A simple java school  example of how to convert numeric input like 1234 into written text like one thousand two hundred  thirty  four  dollars

  # Requirements